Best Multi-Touch Attribution Platforms for B2B Teams in 2026

 • CRM coverage is narrow.
 HubSpot is well-supported, but Salesforce and other enterprise CRMs aren’t listed in the integration set.
 For companies above a certain revenue threshold, where Salesforce is the system of record, that’s a meaningful gap in the attribution-to-revenue story.

-AttributeIQ gives your marketing team full-journey pipeline visibility natively over your existing GA4 and HubSpot stack in under 24 hours.
+AttributeIQ gives your marketing team full-journey pipeline visibility across your existing GA4 and HubSpot stack, live in under 24 hours.

 Try 14 days for free →